-The application requires the family to provide basic information, including name, address, phone number, family composition, family unit size, racial or ethnic designation of the HOH, and income category.
+The application requires the family to provide basic information, including name, address, phone number, family composition, family unit size, racial or ethnic designation of the Head of Household (HOH), and income category.
 The application will also clearly allow the family to specify and establish any preferences for which they may be entitled.
-The applicant will also be provided clarification as to how to request accommodation.
+The applicant will also be provided clarification as to how to request an accommodation.

 All participants are encouraged to participate in the Family Self Sufficiency program unless they are in an exempt status.
 If the applicant is neither elderly nor an individual with disabilities, they are eligible to participate in the FSS program.
-The FSS program and the PBVP guidelines will be explained at the IG phase.
+The FSS program and the (Project Based Voucher Housing Program) PBVP guidelines will be explained at the IG phase.